angular/angular/aio/content/guide/router-tutorial-toh.md

 This milestone covers the following:

-* Organizing the app and routes into feature areas using modules.
+* Organizing the application and routes into feature areas using modules.
 * Navigating imperatively from one component to another.
 * Passing required and optional information in route parameters.

-This sample app recreates the heroes feature in the "Services" section of the [Tour of Heroes tutorial](tutorial/toh-pt4 "Tour of Heroes: Services"), and reuses much of the code from the <live-example name="toh-pt4" title="Tour of Heroes: Services example code"></live-example>.
+This sample application recreates the heroes feature in the "Services" section of the [Tour of Heroes tutorial](tutorial/toh-pt4 "Tour of Heroes: Services"), and reuses much of the code from the <live-example name="toh-pt4" title="Tour of Heroes: Services example code"></live-example>.

 <!-- KW - this gif isn't ideal for accessibility.
 Would like to remove it.-->
 <!-- Here's how the user will experience this version of the app: